Florida Safe Schools Assessment Tool

 - Each school district must report to the Department by October 15 that all public schools within the school district have completed their school security risk assessment.

 - Each school safety specialist must report school security risk assessment findings and school board action to the Office of Safe Schools within 30 days after the district school board meets publically on the findings and recommendations, but no later than November 1.
+The school security risk assessment findings and school board actions must be reported to the Office of Safe Schools via the district best-practices assessment in the FSSAT.

 - By December 1 of each year, the Department shall report to the Governor, the President of the Senate, and the Speaker of the House of Representatives on the status of FSSAT implementation across school districts and schools.